AI SQL Tuner

 sys.server_role_members Sysadmin membership

-sysadmin or db_owner CHECKDB information Each user database
+sysadmin or db_owner CHECKDB information via DBCC DBINFO Each user database (degrades gracefully if missing)

 SELECT on msdb.dbo.backupset Backup history msdb

-The health check generates a formatted HTML report with an executive summary, detailed recommendations organized by category, confidence levels for each finding, ready-to-run T-SQL scripts, and a confidence summary table.
+The health check generates a formatted HTML report with an executive summary, a health dashboard with color-coded status indicators, detailed recommendations organized by category, confidence levels for each finding, ready-to-run T-SQL scripts, and a confidence summary table.
 The report footer shows the AI model and reasoning effort used for the analysis.

 “No data found for analysis”